EmmaZai/emmazai.github.io/_pages/about.md

 For more info
 ======
 More info about me can be found in [the CV page](https://emmazai.github.io/cv/).
-The [long-term care page](https://emmazai.github.io/ltc/) includes details about public policy in the United States.
+The [Long-Term Care page](https://emmazai.github.io/ltc/) includes details about public policy in the United States.
 The [Education in China page](https://emmazai.github.io/educationinchina/) includes details about the education system in China.